Thank you for attending OverDrive Education's Presentations at ISTE

 Hawaii Department of Education (HI)

 What goes in to creating a successful statewide digital collection?
-Join Joanna Dunn, Shelley Lau and Dianne Pang of the Hawaii Department of Education to find out.
+Join Joanna Dunn, Shelly Lau and Dianne Pang of the Hawaii Department of Education to find out.
 They’ll cover the setup process, funding, how the digital collection’s incorporated into the library, promotion, the benefits of district-level collections and much more.